Umm Kulthum: Career

-In 1934, Umm Kulthum sang for the inaugural broadcast of Radio Cairo, the state station.
+In 1934, Umm Kulthum sang for the inaugural broadcast of the Egyptian Radio, the state station.
 From then on onwards, she performed in a concert on the first Thursday of every month for forty years.
 Her influence kept growing and expanding beyond the artistic scene: the reigning royal family would request private concerts and even attend her public performances.

+In the 1930s, her repertoire took the first of several specific stylistic directions.
+Her songs were virtuosic, as befitted her newly trained and very capable voice, and romantic and modern in musical style, feeding the prevailing currents in Egyptian popular culture of the time.
+She worked extensively with texts by romance poet Ahmad Rami and composer Mohammad El-Qasabgi, whose songs incorporated European instruments such as the violoncello and double bass, as well as harmony.

+The 1930 song Madam Teheb Betenker Leih was one of her popular early urban hits.
+Followed by Ya Ghaeb An Eyouni, released in 1931, a monologue style song with lyrics by Ahmed Rami.
+The 1935 song Ala Balad El Mahboub was a widely beloved song, where she sang in her first film, Weddad (1936).
+Part of her late-30s repertoire showcasing her vocal evolution was El Noom Yodaeb (1937).
+An iconic celebratory song typically performed during Eid festivities until the present day is Ya Leilet El Eid, released primarily in 1939, and added to her 1940 film Dananeer.

 In 1944, King Farouk I of Egypt decorated her with the Supreme Class of the Order of the Virtues (Nishan el Kamal), a decoration reserved exclusively for female royalty and politicians.
 Despite this recognition, the royal family rigidly opposed her potential marriage to the King's uncle, a rejection that deeply wounded her pride.
 It led her to distance herself from the royal family and embrace grassroots causes, exemplified by her acceptance of the request of the Egyptian legion trapped in the Faluja Pocket during the 1948 Arab–Israeli War, who had asked her to sing a particular song.
-Among the army men trapped were the figures who would lead the 1952 Egyptian revolution, prominently Gamal Abdel Nasser.